-Elephants in Kenya are not confined to national parks and reserves, which means that interactions between crop-raiding elephants and farmers can pose serious social, political, economic and conservation problems.
-During my DPhil research in Kenya, I proved that African elephants are aware of the threat posed by African honeybees and will actively avoid them.
-My team and I not only demonstrated that elephants run away from the sound of disturbed bees, but also proved that they emit a low frequency (infrasonic) rumble that warns other elephants in the area to retreat.
-This behavioural discovery was groundbreaking and encouraged me to develop and test a unique way to exploit this behaviour to reduce human-elephant onflict (HEC): building protective beehive fences around farmers’ fields.
+Elephants are seen as the most damaging of the crop-raiding animals.
+In Kenya, they are not confined to national parks and reserves, which means that interactions between them and farmers can cause serious social, political, economic and issues.
+During her research in Kenya, Lucy demonstrated that elephants run away from the sound of disturbed honey bees and also proved that they emit an infrasonic rumble that warns other elephants in the area to retreat.
+This behavioural discovery was ground breaking, and encouraged her to develop and test an unique way to exploit this behaviour to reduce human-elephant conflicts: building protective beehive fences.

 “Dr. King’s science-based finding that elephants are alarmed by the sound of angry bees has huge practical value.
 Elephant-human conflicts are inevitably going to increase as human populations surrounding protected areas expand.
 The use of honey bees, one of the traditional livelihoods of Africa, both to provide fences and income, is one of the most exciting win-win solutions to come out of Africa for many years.” – 2013, Brian Huntley, International Selection Commitee